An artificial mound located in the Beit She’an valley, with remains from the Canaanite and Israelite periods.

 According to Ayelet’s assumptions, and based on a previous survey conducted by Nehemia Zuri, this was part of a formidable structure.
 It is dated to the Iron Age IIa, a time period parallel to the time of Tel Rechov.

-The wide base of the structure suggests that outside walls can be up to 5m.
+The wide base of the structure suggests that the outside city walls, made of mud bricks laid over a base of basalt stones, can be up to 5m.

 (c) Western foothills